BlackBears/alanduncan.me/posts/2014-02-26-pro-patria-pro-pueris.markdown

 The unquestioned philosophy of US exceptionalism has the unintended consequence of causing us to fail to strive.
 Societies perform best when striving for a collective goal.
 WWII.
 Sputnik.
 These were moments in US history when we engaged collective action.
 People took their mutual responsibilities seriously.
 Today, it seems, we lack a reason to strive.
 In a sense we are unwitting victims of our own success; and the threats to our economic and social security are subtle and slow-acting.
 It's not to nuclear holocaust that we'll succumb, but to the slowly decaying competitiveness and irrelevance.
 As T.S Eliot wrote: "Not with a bang, but a whimper."

 Our collective ambition is in decay.
 We've been etherized by countless distractions - social technology, pro sports, Dancing with the Stars, and stupid cat videos.
-Our attention has been stolen from us and given to the unethical purveyors of _"entertainment."_  Succinctly, we're not serious about the sorts of things that will ensure our country's success.
+Our attention has been stolen from us by the unethical purveyors of _"entertainment."_  Succinctly, we're not serious about the sorts of things that will ensure our country's success.

 ###Kids and a window to the future###

 If we wish to glimpse the future we need only to contemplate our young.
 Are our kids driven to distraction by SMS, Facebook, Twitter, Snapchat?
 Then we will all soon live in a society that is so distracted that we can't look each other in the eye.

 Are our kids falling behind in our international education rankings?
-Then we had better resign ourselves to a second class on the international stage.
+Then we had better resign ourselves to a second class status on the international stage.

 None of this is irreversible, of course; but we need to analyze cause and effect to create a world in which we prefer to live.